Modi seen pivoting from roads to fields in next budget

 Commitments to raise government salaries, military pensions and to infuse capital into state banks reeling under bad loans have left little room for additional spending.
 What money is left, sources say, will be earmarked for the social sector - especially rural districts that house three-fifths of voters.

-The renewed focus on social-welfare programs precedes crucial state elections in heartland farming states such as West Bengal next year and Uttar Pradesh in 2017.
+The renewed focus on social-welfare programmes precedes crucial state elections in heartland farming states such as West Bengal next year and Uttar Pradesh in 2017.

 CROP INSURANCE